frontrowhealth/dev-docs/docs/devdocs.md

 We will provide JavaScript or HTML snippets based on your platform.
 Contact your Solutions Engineer for access.

-### Updating Product URL or ID
+### 🔄 Updating the Product URL or ID

-1. **Find the URL Path** in the snippet (usually after `/products/`)
+1. **Locate the Product URL**
+   In the code snippet, look for the part that comes after `/products/`—this represents the specific product on your site.
-2. Update to the correct product identifier
+2. **Update the Product Path**
-3. Modify the `product_id` in the script or iframe URL
+   Replace the existing product name or path with the correct one that matches your current product.
+3. **Update the `product_id`**
+   Change the `product_id` value in the snippet to match the correct product.
+Your Solutions Engineer can provide this ID if you don’t have it.
+4. **Save and Preview**
-4. Save changes and preview the site
+   After updating the URL and ID, save your changes and preview the page to confirm everything displays correctly.

 **Supported platforms:**
 - HTML